Key takeaways

 One safety rule above everything else: know what you are treating

-If you are looking at a spot that is smooth, bright red, dome-shaped, stable, and under 5mm, you are likely looking at a cherry angioma.
-If you are not sure, stop and see a professional.
-You can find look-alike comparisons and what 28,000 women actually found in our treatments piece.
+Per the American Academy of Dermatology, any growth that changes in appearance or behavior deserves a dermatologist evaluation before anything is done to it.
+The math is simple: a dermatologist check on a spot you are unsure about costs little, while treating something at home that turned out to be something else costs a great deal more.
+So if the spot is smooth, bright red, dome-shaped, stable, and under 5mm, you are likely looking at a cherry angioma.
+If any doubt remains, stop and see a professional.
+You can compare look-alikes and read what 28,000 women actually found in our treatments piece.

-What makes at-home removal safe vs unsafe
+What makes at-home removal safe rather than unsafe

 The real risks, stated plainly